dmMaze/BallonsTranslator/README_EN.md

  * Sugoi translates Japanese to English completely offline.
  * [Sakura-13B-Galgame](https://github.com/SakuraLLM/Sakura-13B-Galgame)

+For other good offline English translators, please refer to this [thread](https://github.com/dmMaze/BallonsTranslator/discussions/515).
 To add a new translator, please reference [how_to_add_new_translator](doc/how_to_add_new_translator.md), it is simple as subclass a BaseClass and implementing two interfaces, then you can use it in the application, you are welcome to contribute to the project.

 ## FAQ & Misc